jimhigson/oboe.js/writing/main/5_Implementation.md

 registering a listener against the fifth and aborting the request on seeing it.
-The correct behaviour is to get no callback for the sixth, even when running on platforms where the http is buffered so that all ten will have already been downloaded.
+The correct behaviour is to get no callback for the sixth, even when running on platforms where the http is buffered so that all ten will have already been downloaded. *ref apx for streamsource*

 Running the tests
 -----------------